kabomi/blackjack/README.md

 ### `yarn test`

 This command, will launch a Jest Test Runner in watch mode.
 The runner will run all the tests whenever a change in your code happens.

+### `yarn test:ci`

+Launches the test runner on a single run and collects code coverage.

 ### `yarn lint`